RadiBarq/RadiBarq/README.md

-# Dinesh Pandiyan
+# Radi Barq

-This repo holds my **Dev Landing Page**, a one stop shop to everything I do online. 🎉

-`master` branch has the deploy files.
-The source code is in `dev` branch [here](https://github.com/flexdinesh/flexdinesh.github.io/tree/dev).
+This repo holds my online portfolio website code, my website is developed using React Js.
 ## License

-MIT © Dinesh Pandiyan
+This website is licensed under the MIT License